Dhu'l-Hijja: Mention in Hadith

-According to Hadith, great rewards have been mentioned for performing certain Islamic rituals on specific days of Dhu al-Hijja:
+According to Hadith, great rewards have been mentioned for performing certain Islamic rituals on specific days of Dhu'l-Hijja:

-One of the wives of Muhammad said: "Allah's Messenger used to fast the [first] nine days of Dhul-Hijjah, the day of 'Ashurah, and three days of each month."
+One of the wives of Muhammad said: "Allah's Messenger used to fast the [first] nine days of Dhu'l-Hijja, the day of Ashura, and three days of each month."

-The Prophet said: "There are no days more beloved to Allah that He be worshipped in them than the ten days of Dhu al-Hijjah, fasting every day of them is the equivalent of fasting a year, and standing every night of them (in prayer) is the equivalent of standing on the Night of Qadr."
+The Prophet said: "There are no days more beloved to Allah that He be worshipped in them than the ten days of Dhu'l-Hijja, fasting every day of them is the equivalent of fasting a year, and standing every night of them (in prayer) is the equivalent of standing on the Night of Qadr."

 Abu Qatada narrates that Muhammad was asked about fasting on the Day of Arafah.
 He said: as for the fasting on the Day of Arafah, I anticipate that Allah will forgive the year (i.e. the sins of the year) after it and the year before it.